Online Partitioned Local Depth for semi-supervised applications: Considerations for future work

 \subsection{Challenges for maintaining a full cohesion network}

-The derivations in the previous two subsections clarify the challenges in maintaining an exact cohesion network.
-In the above, we see that increases in the size of local foci can be handled systematically in $O(n^2)$ time and, more generally, changes in local relevance are often tractable.
-For the special case of $I(x,x,y)$, our assumptions determine $I(x,x,y) = 1$ and this makes determination of self-cohesion $c_{x,x}$ and the threshold $\tau(T, \dd)$ tractable.
+The derivations in \Cref{sec:derive} clarify the challenges in maintaining an exact cohesion network.
+In \cref{app:details}, we see that increases in the size of local foci can be handled systematically in $O(n^2)$ time and, more generally, changes in local relevance are often tractable.
+For the special case of $I(x,x,y)$, a standard assumption determines $I(x,x,y) = 1$ and this makes determination of self-cohesion $c_{x,x}$ and the threshold $\tau(T, \dd)$ tractable.

-However, support indicators $I(x,w,y)$, and support division more generally, are determined by triples of points.
-Thus, determination of the full cohesion network entails additional computation: for $x \in S$ updating and may require $O(n^2)$ steps.
+However, support indicators $I(w, x,y)$, and support division more generally, are determined by triples of points.
+Thus, determination of the full cohesion network entails additional computation: updating the neighborhood around $x \in S$ may require $O(n^2)$ steps.
 In essence, to determine $c_{x,y}^T$ for $x \neq y \in S$, the division of support due to $t$ must be determined.
 That is, extending the network requires determining $I(t,x,y)$ whenever $t \in U_{x,y}^T$.
+In more practical terms, if a new $t$ is inserted deep within $S$, then it will appear in many $U_{x,y}^T$ for $x \neq y \in S$ and change many cohesion values.

-These considerations suggest lazy computation of $c_{x,y}$ and introducing principled approximation techniques \cite{bddp22}.
-For example, one could consider setting $I(t,x,y) := 1 /2$ for $|U_{x,y}^T| > \sqrt{n}$ and analyze how closely this approximates the exact determination of $I(t,x,y)$.
-It would be interesting to compare this simplistic proposal to the methods of \cite{bddp22} with $k \approx \sqrt{n}$.
-Such approaches take advantage of the fact that when the local focus $U_{x,y}$ is large, many comparisons may be needed to determine cohesion exactly, but the corresponding contributions to cohesion are small.
+These considerations suggest lazy computation of $c_{x,y}$ (discussed in \cref{subsec:proofs}) and introducing principled approximation techniques \cite{bddp22}.
+For example, one could consider setting $I(t,x,y) := 1 /2$ for $|U_{x,y}^T| > \sqrt{n}$ and analyze how closely this approximates the impact of exact $I(t,x,y)$ on cohesion.
+It would be interesting to compare this proposal to the methods of \cite{bddp22} with $k = \sqrt{n}$.
+Such approaches take advantage of the fact that when the local focus $U_{x,y}$ is large, many comparisons may be needed to determine cohesion exactly, but the implied contributions to cohesion are small.